|2009 Copa Libertadores|

 ST: Manuel Pelegrina (Argentina)

-Pelegrina started his career with Estudiantes in 1938, he played for the club until their relegation in 1952 when he left with Ricardo Infante to join Club Atlético Huracán.
+Manuel Pelegrina started his career with Estudiantes in 1938, he played for the club until their relegation in 1952 when he left with Ricardo Infante to join Club Atlético Huracán.
 Pellegrina only played one season with Huracán before returning to Estudiantes.
-During his time at Estudiantes Pelegrina made a number of appearances for Argentina, including games at the South American Championship 1945
+During his time at Estudiantes Pelegrina made a number of appearances for Argentina, including games at the South American Championship 1945.
+He played for Defensores Cambaceres at the end of his career.

-Marcos Angeleri, Leandro Desábato, Néstor Craviotto, Rodrigo Braña, Marcos Conigliaro, Miguel Ángel Lauri, Hugo Gottardi, Eduardo Luján Manera, Oscar Pezzano.
+Marcos Angeleri, Leandro Desábato, Néstor Craviotto, Rodrigo Braña, Marcos Conigliaro, Hugo Gottardi, Eduardo Luján Manera, Oscar Pezzano, Miguel Ángel Lauri, Alejandro Scopelli, Marcelo Trobbiani,

 -- Most of the squad came within the ranks of two great teams, but Juan Sebastián Verón and Mariano Andújar were only members of the 2009 Copa Libertadores team on my team.
 Leandro Desábato is on the Honorable Mention list.